woahdae/simple_xlsx_reader/README.md

 (i.e. not re-parse the sheet), and those Array-like methods will work.

-We don't support all Array methods, just the few we have used in real projects, as we transition towards streaming instead.
+We don't support all Array methods, just the few we have used in real projects, as we transition our application code to streaming.

 ### Load Errors